Sponsorship opportunities are available! Learn more...

 - Space commerce, legal issues, and international efforts: A multi-dimensional endeavor

-The SRR and the PTMSS solicit presentations about:
+Thus, the SRR and the PTMSS solicit presentations about:

 - Orbital or landed measurements of the Moon, Mars, and/or asteroids and comets to identify and characterize potential resources